sims-sprint5/.github/profile/TUNNEL-CLOUDFLARE.md

 ---

-## Alternativa permanente (opcional)
+## Permanent alternative (optional)

-Si el equipo tiene una cuenta de Cloudflare con un dominio propio, se puede crear un **Named Tunnel** con URL fija.
-Esto elimina la necesidad de actualizar la URL manualmente cada vez.
-Consultar la [documentación oficial de Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
+If the team has a Cloudflare account with their own domain, a **Named Tunnel** with a fixed URL can be created.
+This eliminates the need to manually update the URL every time.
+See the [official Cloudflare Tunnels documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).